PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

   - SDKs (JavaScript, Python, PHP, .NET, Ruby, Java, Go, Node.js, C++)
   - Mobile SDKs (Android, iOS)
   - IoT Device SDKs (Embedded C, Arduino)
-- AWS CLI is build on AWS SDK for Python
+- AWS CLI is built on AWS SDK for Python

 ### IAM: Roles For Services

-- Some AWS service will need to perform actions on your behalf
+- Some AWS services will need to perform actions on your behalf
 - To do so, we will assign permissions to AWS services with IAM roles

 ### IAM: Security Tools

 - **IAM Credentials Report (account-level)**
   - It's a report that lists all your account's users and the status of their various Credentials
-- **IAM Acceess Advisor (user-level)**
+- **IAM Access Advisor (user-level)**
   - Access advisor shows the service permissions granted to a user and when those services were last accessed
   - You can use this information to revise your policies

 ### IAM: Guidelines & Best Practices

-- Don't use the root account except for AWS account setup
+- Don't use the root account except for the AWS account setup
 - One physical user = one AWS user
 - **Assign users to groups** and assign permissions to groups
-- Create a **strong passwrod policy**
+- Create a **strong password policy**
-- Use and enforce the user of **Multi Factor Authentication (MFA)**
+- Use and enforce the user of **Multi-Factor Authentication (MFA)**
 - Create and use **roles** for giving permissions to AWS services
 - Use Access Keys for Programmatic Access (CLI/SDK)
-- Audit permissions of your account using IAM Credentials Report & IAM Access Advisor
+- Audit permissions of your account using the IAM Credentials Report & IAM Access Advisor
 - Never share IAM users & Access Keys

 ### Shared Responsibility Model for IAM

 - **AWS:**
   - Infrastructure (global network security)
-  - COnfiguration and vulnerablity analysis
+  - Configuration and vulnerability analysis
   - Compliance validation
 - **You:**
-  - Users, Groups, Roles, Policies management and monitoring
+  - Users, Groups, Roles, Policies management, and monitoring
   - Enable MFA on all Accounts
   - Rotate all your keys often
-  - Use IAM tools to apply appropriate permissions
+  - Use IAM tools to apply for appropriate permissions
   - Analyze access patterns & review permissions

 <br>

 ## EC2 (Elastic Compute Cloud)

-- EC2 is one of the most popular of AWS' offering
+- EC2 is one of the most popular AWS' offering
 - EC2 is an IaaS
-- It mainly consists in the capability of:
+- It mainly consists of the capability of:
   - Renting virtual machines (EC2)
   - Storing data on virtual drives (EBS)
   - Distributing load across machines (ELB)